-- Broadcast: Sky Italia renewal highlighting the long-term relevance of satellite broadcast in Europe and incremental capacity commitment from Multichoice in sub-Saharan Africa; - Fixed Data: Multiple deals with new or expanded capacity highlighting the robust demand for Backhaul and Corporate Networks; - Government Services: New EGNOS payload on EUTELSAT HOTBIRD 13G with a total contract value of €100m over 15 years; EUTELSAT 36D selected by Airbus Defence and Space to carry its latest Ultra High Frequency (UHF) payload; - Fixed Broadband: Major wholesale agreement with Telecom Italia for the Italian capacity on EUTELSAT KONNECT and KONNECT VHTS, following similar deal with Orange for France. - Mobile Connectivity: Agreement with Global Eagle for capacity in inclined orbit at 139°West.
+- Broadcast: Sky Italia renewal highlighting the long-term relevance of satellite broadcast in Europe and incremental capacity commitment from Multichoice in Sub-Saharan Africa. - Fixed Data: multiple deals with new or expanded capacity in Fixed Data highlighting the robust demand for Backhaul and Corporate Networks. - Government Services: new EGNOS payload on EUTELSAT HOTBIRD 13G with a total contract value of 100 million euros over 15 years; EUTELSAT 36D selected by Airbus Defence and Space to carry its latest Ultra High Frequency (UHF) payload. - Fixed Broadband: major wholesale agreement with Telecom Italia for the Italian capacity on EUTELSAT KONNECT and KONNECT VHTS, following similar deal with Orange for France. - Mobile Connectivity: agreement with Global Eagle for capacity in inclined orbit at 139°West.